How to Make Homemade Marshmallows

 - 1 cup ice cold water (divided)

-- ¼ cup confectioner's sugar (powdered sugar)
+- ½ cup confectioner's sugar , See recipe notes

 - 1½ cups granulated sugar (table sugar)

-- 1 cup Corn syrup , light colored; not dark
+- 1 cup corn syrup , light colored; not dark

-- 1 tablespoon Vanilla extract (get clear if available); if not, get the 'normal' vanilla extract
+- 1 tablespoon vanilla extract (get clear if available); if not, get the 'normal' vanilla extract

 Instructions